 Landscape Zone Objectives North Solihull Protect and enhance those features characteristic of the Aden countryside within the urban areas.
 Borders the Warwickshire countryside, but remote from it due to the M42 and M6 motorways.
-An urbanised area, it has remnants of the Aden landscape within areas such as the ancient semi natural woodlands of York's Wood, Smith's Wood Meriden Park Wood and Alcott wood.
-The Seek to establish Green infrastructure links within North Solihull and beyond into the wider countryside. areas such as the ancient semi natural Protect and enhance the Cole Valley and Kingfisher Country Park. woodlands of York's Wood, Smith's Wood Protect and enhance important ecological features.
+An urbanised area, it has remnants of the Aden landscape within areas such as the ancient semi natural Seek to establish Green infrastructure links within North Solihull and beyond into the wider countryside. areas such as the ancient semi natural Protect and enhance the Cole Valley and Kingfisher Country Park. woodlands of York's Wood, Smith's Wood Meriden Park Wood and Alcott wood.
+The area has a major benefit of the River Cole value and associated areas of green space which are valuable for recreation and nature conservation.
+The area is undergoing change through a regeneration programme.
+Protect and enhance important ecological features.